 - Talk about why you vaccinate your family – around your dinner table, your water cooler, family events and social outings.

 - Follow Vaccinate Your Family on Twitter, Facebook, Instagram and YouTube, and engage with our posts and videos.
 Invite your friends, family members and colleagues to like our Facebook page, and like and share our posts on Facebook, Twitter, Instagram and YouTube.

 - Subscribe to our Shot of Prevention blog and share posts with friends, family and colleagues.

 - Write a letter to the editor of your local newspaper.

-- Volunteer to help a pro-vaccine candidate, cause or organization like Vaccinate Your Family: The Next Generation of Every Child By Two.
+- Volunteer to help a pro-vaccine candidate, cause or organization like Vaccinate Your Family.